Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ![BestModelResult](https://user-images.githubusercontent.com/48829194/62343975-8816fc00-b4ec-11e9-8bef-2706b10ca331.PNG)

 On the ``raw model`` a better average score is achieved than on the ``entity model``, however when comparing the scores on the word related tasks the raw and entity models perform equally, which means that entity annotation has no impact on the word related tasks.
-This is acknowledged when looking on the [results of the cocor package](https://cran.r-project.org/web/packages/cocor/cocor.pdf), which analyzes if two pearson correlations are the same.
+This is acknowledged when looking on the [results of the cocor package](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/ResultsCocor_BestModels.xlsx).
 The null hypothesis, namley that pearson value 1 is equal to pearson value 2, is always retained.
-Detailled results can be found in the appendix.
-Furthermore, when analyzing the computed p-values of the Pearson and Spearman correlation, one can see that they are always much smaller then the conventionally used significance level of 5\%, 1\% and 0.1\% (see section \ref{sec:P-value}) and therefore it can be assumed that the correlations are statistically significant, as the null hypothesis, namely that there is no relationship, can be rejected.
-Unexpectely, the raw model performs better on the entity task than the entity model. \\ \\
+Furthermore, when analyzing the computed p-values of the Pearson and Spearman correlation, one can see that they are always much smaller then the conventionally used significance level of 5%, 1% and 0.1% and therefore it can be assumed that the correlations are statistically significant.

+### Best entity relatedness models
 The best score on the entity task is achieved instead with follwing parameter setting:
-\begin{itemize}
-	\item size = 200
+- size = 200
-	\item windowSize = 5
+- windowSize = 5
-	\item minCount = 5
+- minCount = 5
-	\item sg = 0
+- sg = 0
-	\item hs = 0
+- hs = 0
-	\item negative sampling = 16
+- negative sampling = 16
-	\item CBOW mean = 0
+- CBOW mean = 0

-\end{itemize}
-as one can see in table \ref{tab:ResultBestParameterKore}.
-In the following the models with this parameter setting are called \textbf{best entity relatedness models}.
+The models with this parameter setting are called **best entity relatedness models**.
+Following results are achieved (Pearson and Spearman correlations of best entity relatedness models with parameter setting 200/5/5/0/0/16/0 and the corresponding p-values in brackets.
+The better one is highlighted in green):

 It is quite interesting, that for this parameter setting the entity embeddings are performed better than the word embeddings on the entity task and also the average score is been higher.
 Another point to mention here is that when trying to get the scores for the entity task high, this is leaded to very low scores on the word related tasks, such as for example only a pearson correlation of 0,085 for the raw model and 0,197 for the entity model on the Similarity353 evaluation.
 Besides, raw and entity models are achieved not always equally scores on the word relatd tasks.
 The null hypothesis, namley that pearson value 1 is equal to pearson value 2, is rejected on the Similarity353 and Men dataset, while it is retained on the others (detailled results can be found again in the appendix). \\ \\
 %\textcolor{red}{Maybe we could compare the results you get on Kore with current state of the art results (look at recent papers using KORE) to know how far these embeddings are from state of the art.} \\ \\
 In table \ref{tab:Result5BestParameters} and \ref{tab:Result5BestParametersKore} the 5 best parameter settings (size/windowSize/minCount/Sg/Hs/NegativeSampling/CBOWMean) for the average spearman score and 5 best parameter settings for the Kore spearman score are shown.